Virus Spread Resistance Indicator

 PM2.5

 Virus transmission and virulence also depend on the size and concentration of the aerosols breathed.
-With typical nasal breathing aerosols can be deposited continuously in the respiratory system.
-And in particular, small aerosols (those smaller than 2.5 μm, - PM2.5) penetrate deeply into the respiratory tract and have the ability to remain longer in suspension than larger particles (PM10), which are more easily deposited by gravity on surfaces.
+With typical nasal breathing, aerosols can be deposited continuously in the respiratory system.
+And in particular, small aerosols (those smaller than 2.5 μmn - PM2.5) penetrate deeply into the respiratory tract and have the ability to remain longer in suspension than larger particles (PM10), which are deposited on surfaces more easily, due to gravity.

 Share it on